-Many of the same risks remain top of mind this year as last year; however, the way executives are prioritising risks is changing.
+Many of the same risks remain top of mind this year as last year; however, the way executives are prioritizing risks is changing.
 Three risks in the top 10 for 2021 do not appear among the top 10 risks for 2022 — concerns pertaining to regulatory matters, competition with “born digital” companies and data privacy now place 12th, 15th and 21st, respectively.
-Risks new to the top 10 list for 2022 center around talent challenges, including concerns about anticipated increases in labor costs, the inability to utilise sufficiently advanced data analytics and “big data,” and adjusting to shifts in perspectives and expectations relating to diversity, equity and inclusion, which were rated 23rd, 11th and 16th in last year’s survey, respectively.
+Risks new to the top 10 list for 2022 center around talent challenges, including concerns about anticipated increases in labor costs, the inability to utilize sufficiently advanced data analytics and “big data,” and adjusting to shifts in perspectives and expectations relating to diversity, equity and inclusion, which were rated 23rd, 11th and 16th in last year’s survey, respectively.

 People and culture are at the top of the agenda.